 - We constantly research the problems we discuss, reading trade publications and subscribing to professional newsletters and mailing lists in order to keep current with issues and changes in the publishing industry.
 We’re in regular touch with reputable agents and editors, so we can better contrast their business practices to the nonstandard practices we warn against.

 - We maintain an extensive database of questionable literary agents, publishers, independent editors, writers’ services, contests, publicity services, and others.
 This database has been assembled thanks to the hundreds of writers and publishing professionals who have contacted us to share their experiences and to provide us with documentation.
 Our database is the most complete of its kind in the world.

-- We offer a free research service for writers with questions about agents, publishers, and others (e-mail us at firstname.lastname@example.org).
-The information we provide on questionable agents and publishers is supported by multiple similar advisories and complaints from writers, by documentation, or, in most cases, by both.
+- We offer a free research service for writers with questions about agents, publishers, and others (e-mail us at email@example.com).
+The information we provide is supported by multiple similar advisories and complaints from writers, by documentation, or, in most cases, by both.

 - We assist law enforcement agencies with investigations of questionable agents, publishers, and others.
-Writer Beware has been instrumental in the convictions of a number of literary scammers.
+Writer Beware has been instrumental in the convictions of several literary scammers.

-- We help build public awareness of literary fraud by writing articles (our work has appeared in the SFWA Bulletin and Writers’ Digest, among others), appearing at writers’ conventions and industry events such as Book Expo America, conducting workshops and classes, and participating in online writers’ discussion groups and message boards.
+- We help build public awareness of literary fraud by writing articles (our work has appeared in the SFWA Bulletin and Writers’ Digest, among others), appearing at writers’ conventions and industry events such as Book Expo America and the American Library Association’s annual meeting, conducting workshops and classes, and participating in online writers’ discussion groups and message boards.

 We welcome questions, comments, and especially documentation.
 Here’s how to contact us:

 - Email: firstname.lastname@example.org